Activity measures of dynamical systems over non-archimedean fields: Example: quadratic polynomials

-To associate attracting periodic point to the behavior of critical points, we need to assume $\sigma=1$. \end{rmk} \begin{rmk} The equivalent condition of J-stability in non-archimedean dynamics from \cite{S} is not just the non-existence of unstably indefferent cycle, but also it requires the non-existence of the type 1 repelling point with multiplicity greater then $1$.
-However this activity measure cannot detect the point where there exists the type 1 repelling point with multiplicity greater than $1$ because it has nothing to do with the asymptotic behavior of the critical orbit.
-In the above example, this bifurcation occurs at every point on the open segment $(\zeta_{0,1},\infty)$, on which the critical point $0$ escapes to $\infty$.
-In this case, the Julia set is always homeomorphic to Cantor set but we cannot take an analytic motion of repelling periodic points (for details, see \cite{S}).
+To associate attracting periodic point to the behavior of critical points, we need to assume $\sigma=1$. \end{rmk} \begin{rmk} In \cite{S}, it has been discussed that the non-existence of unstably indifferent cycle is not enough for the J-stablity to hold; in fact, one has to add the non-existence of type 1 repelling point with multiplicity greater than $1$.
+However, our activity measure cannot detect over which parameter there exists a type 1 repelling point with multiplicity greater greater than 1, since this has nothing to do with the asymptotic behavior of the critical point.
+The bifurcation of this kind occurs, for instance, at every point of the open segment $(\zeta_{0,1},\infty)$ in the above example, on which the critical point $0$ escapes to $\infty$.
+In this case, the Julia set is always homeomorphic to a Cantor set, but there is no analytic motion of repelling-periodic points (for details, see \cite{S}).
+Our study via the activity measure, therefore, cannot detect the bifurcation phenomena of this type.
+However, we think it is still useful in studying bifurcations that changes the shape of Julia sets.